All posts by

 Oh, and #metoo.
 Though he lived to regret it.
 (Never try to feel up an alien on a tram unless you want to lose an arm.)

 Which is a good thing, because his capacity for inflicting agonizing pain is frankly impressive.
-In an age when casual sadism is celebrated as heroism, when 8 out of 10 Big Cats prefer kosher meat, and when the main form of exercise for women is Escape the Rape, you’ll understand what I mean when I say Nero makes Caligula look like a hypnotised buddhist.
-Oedipus was a well-adjusted first-born compared with Nero’s daddy issues.
+In an age when casual sadism is celebrated as heroism, when 8 out of 10 Big Cats prefer kosher meat, and when the main form of exercise for women is Escape the Rape, you’ll understand what I mean when I say Nero makes Genghis Khan look like a hypnotised sloth in a floatation tank.
+Oedipus was a well-adjusted first-born compared with He Who Can Not Be Shamed.

 I confess, he makes me a little nervous.
-I’ve had to put three smallish fires out already this week, and I’m running out of ways to say “E Minor, not A Major” without implying that he is less musical than Tarquinius the Tone-deaf Tenor who was publicly lynched for his rendition of Mamma Mia in the forum.
-(There’s nothing more dangerous than an angry mob maddened by dissonance…)
+I’ve had to put three smallish fires out already this week, and I’m running out of ways to say “E Minor, not A Major” without implying that he is less musical than Tarquinius the Tone-deaf Tenor.
+(You know: the one who was publicly lynched for his rendition of Mamma Mia in the forum.
+His own fault: there’s nothing more dangerous than an angry mob maddened by tritone dissonance.)

 I’d better go.
 I can hear screams of agony from the corridor and the pitter-patter of tiny feet running for their lives; ah the little tell-tale signs that His Unhinged Majesty is on his way and has a story to relate.